 Second, the summit event was used by Chinese leaders as an opportunity to strengthen bilateral relationships.
-President Hu Jintao held at least eight talks with different leaders of other countries in the 50 hours he was in London, including US President Obama, UK Prime Minister Brown and French President Sarkozy.
-The meeting with French President Sarkozy right before the summit was a complete surprise and attracted lots of media attention.
-Clearly, China has become more sophisticated in diplomatic engagement by taking advantage of international forums such as the G20 Summit.
+President Hu Jintao held at least eight talks with different leaders of other countries in the 50 hours he was in London, including US President Obama, British Prime Minister Brown and French President Sarkozy.
+The meeting with President Sarkozy right before the summit was a complete surprise and attracted lots of media attention.
+Clearly, China has become more sophisticated in diplomatic engagement by taking advantage of international forums such as the G20 summit.

-Third, the widely reported story of US President Obama mediating between President Hu Jintao and French President Sarkozy over dropping the "tax heaven" tag on Hong Kong seems to indicate that China can be quite firm in protecting its core interests.
-Overall, Chinese media seemed quite happy about the role played by Chinese leaders, relatively low key but centre stage.
-In the same survey previously mentioned - when asked about whether the G2 (US-China) has become the centre of global affairs, about half said "No," 30 percent said "Yes," with the remainder being unsure.
+Third, the widely reported story of US President Obama mediating between President Hu Jintao and French President Sarkozy over dropping the "tax haven" tag on Hong Kong seems to indicate that China can be quite firm in protecting its core interests.
+Overall, Chinese media seemed quite happy about the role played by Chinese leaders - relatively low key, but centre stage.
+The survey by Sina.com, mentioned earlier, asked whether the G2 had become the centre of global affairs.
+About half said "No," 30 percent said "Yes," and the remainder were unsure.